PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 * when saving locally (`location="local"`) with `remote_node_ids` left as `None`
   * returns a single dictionary response containing the success state (`"status"`), the url to the submission location (`"url"`), and the storage id of the saved data (`"id"`)
   * a storage `tag` can optionally be set for retrieval by future analyzes (persistent; access granted only to other analyzes of the same project)
+  * tags must consist of lowercase letters, digits and hyphens only (`my-tag-1`); any other format is rejected with an error
 * the storage id allows for retrieval of the saved data (see `get_intermediate_data`)
   * only possible for the node that saved the data, if saved locally
   * for all addressed nodes participating in the same analysis, if saved globally